Biden's midterm 'closing argument': Look at the alternative - NewsBreak

 Biden's midterm 'closing argument': Look at the alternative

-With Republicans increasingly confident about victory in this year’s midterm election s, President Joe Biden dismissed the polls in a speech at Democratic Party headquarters Monday, saying there’s still time for “one more shift” that will help his party.
+WASHINGTON (AP) — With Republicans increasingly confident about victory in this year’s midterm elections, President Joe Biden dismissed the polls in a speech at Democratic Party headquarters Monday, saying there’s still time for “one more shift” that will help his party.

 “If we get people out to vote, we win,” Biden said to scores of Democratic organizers who cheered and chanted as he entered the room for what he called his “closing argument.”
 Campaign workers around the country tuned in via livestream for the pep talk, delivered 15 days from Election Day.